sn-Matheus/Twillio-SMS-send-Spring-boot/README.md

 # Twillio SMS send

-Code made to send SMS with the Twillio API
+Code developed to send SMS using the Twilio API

 ## Technologies used